 Congratulations!
 A big and loud one to match your guts of choosing the harder path of teaching.

-I want you to take this to your heart, remember it clearly that teaching isn’t a one trick pony where you get to just educate, in a public school setting you must have a lot of patience and you’re bound to be loving.
-You will have more responsibilities than reading the lesson or giving the quiz, you’re going to wipe a student who came to school sick, you need to wipe tears of a student bound to fail so you better not come empty handed to public schools as the students have their own challenges that you might need to carry for them to pay full attention in your class.
+I want you to take this to your heart, remember it clearly that teaching isn’t a one trick pony where you get to educate, in a public school setting you must have a lot of patience, and you’re bound to be loving.
+You will have more responsibilities than reading the lesson or giving the quiz, you’re going to care a student who came to school sick, you need to wipe tears of a student bound to fail so you better not come empty-handed to public schools as the students have their own challenges that you might need to carry for them to pay full attention in your class.

 I am not here to attack your courage or purge them so you will run away from this job.
-I am just simply drawing the enemies you might encounter in the future.
-This is a very noble job and it is no joke.
+I am just merely drawing the enemies you might encounter in the future.
+This is a very noble job, and it is no joke.
 At times when you feel you did your best and there wasn’t any credit, take a good look at your students.
-Imagine them having business and excelling in their careers and all the other stuff they are able to do because of you.
-They might learn a basic literacy skill of Reading, Writing and Counting but during those times a teacher gives lessons of attitude too.
-Through our teachers we learn that success comes from not giving up even though the circumstances are hard and a great consideration for others, things we see them do everyday.
+Imagine them having a business and excelling in their careers and all the other stuff they can do because of you.
+They might learn an essential literacy skill of Reading, Writing and Counting but during those times a teacher gives lessons of attitude too.
+Through our teachers, we learn that success comes from not giving up even though the circumstances are a hard and great consideration for others, things we see them do every day.

-Public school system is a mere reflection of our government, as a Filipino citizen you are prepared for the arena you’re about to enter.
-Manage your expectations and make sure you can adapt easily.
-I want you to realize that we are called modern-day heroes because we do unimaginable things in exchange of nothing.
+The public school system is a mere reflection of our government, as a Filipino citizen, you are prepared for the arena you’re about to enter.
+Manage your expectations and make sure you can adapt quickly.
+I want you to realize that we are called modern-day heroes because we do unimaginable things in exchange for nothing.
 No extra monetary reward, no shiny career, no promise of fame that I can conclude a good teacher is selfless.
-Ego is not a welcome topic, because in this job you may need to drop yourself sometimes and think of your students completely.
+Ego is not a welcome topic, because in this job you may need to drop yourself sometimes and think of your students thoroughly.

 If one day I see you at the war zone, smile at me and I will personally congratulate you knowing you never gave up.